 - More than 1,000 courses offered in 46 departments, 45 major fields of study, 11 minor fields of study

 - More than 800 individual tutorials and private music lessons

 - 13 interdisciplinary programs and 11 certificates

 - Wesleyan-sponsored international programs in France, Italy, and Spain, with a special relationship with a program in Japan, and 150 other approved programs

 - Participant in the Twelve-College Exchange Program

-We drop Wesleyan one diamond on our affordability index because of the donut hole in funding that would need to be bridged for many families , the two-tiered tuition cost structure, and a website where the information financial information from admissions and financial aid has to be parsed quite a bit to get a full picture, and one star for its optional capstones projects, and the rigidity in its system that tries to artificially create “hybrid” minors without fully opening up the campus, as colleges like Williams do, to allow students to pick a pathway that fits how they need to position themselves for an ever more fluid careers landscape where new kinds of jobs with non-traditional combinations are going to be the norm, not the exception.
+We drop Wesleyan one star for our affordability index because of the donut hole in funding that would need to be bridged for many families , the two-tiered tuition cost structure, and a website where the information financial information from admissions and financial aid has to be parsed quite a bit to get a full picture, and one star for its optional capstones projects, and the rigidity in its system that tries to artificially create “hybrid” minors without fully opening up the campus, as colleges like Williams do, to allow students to pick a pathway that fits how they need to position themselves for an ever more fluid careers landscape where new kinds of jobs with non-traditional combinations are going to be the norm, not the exception.

 Discover more at wesleyan.edu